Back Pain During Pregnancy

 What causes back pain during pregnancy?

 Your body’s changes are necessary for the baby to grow and prepare to enter into the world, but they can cause problems for Mom.
-Chiropractic is a great place to start when back pain hits, as we can often fix the pain without drugs or surgery.
+Prenatal Chiropractic is a great place to start when back pain hits, as we can often fix the pain without drugs or surgery.

 - Lumbar back pain during pregnancy is the most common place to develop discomfort.
 The lumbar spine is the lower part of your back above your pelvis.
 As baby grows, the weight in the front of your body causes your lumbar spine to curve more than usual.
 That curving stresses the muscles and ligaments that surround the spine.
+That can cause misalignments in the spine that need to be corrected for you to feel better.

 - Sacroiliac pain is another common pregnancy pain issue.
 The sacroiliac joints are below the lumbar spine in your pelvis.
 Your body is making joint-relaxing hormones that target the SI joints to prepare for birth.
 That is good for baby’s exit, but not so good for Mom’s back.
 As those joints relax they can be more prone to becoming painful or inflamed.
 Sacroiliac pain can sometimes travel to your hips or groin area.

 - Post-Pregnancy back pain – Just like the SI joints need to loosen up prior to birth, they need to go back to normal after baby is born.
-If they get stuck while they are supposed to be returning to normal, they can cause pain in the months after birth.
+If they get stuck or misaligned while they are supposed to be returning to normal, they can cause pain in the months after birth.
 See my article on pain in new parents for more information on what to expect after the baby comes.

 - The altered posture in your lower back can also make changes up the spinal column.
 Upper back pain and neck pain can result, especially if you had that before pregnancy.